Hooli-Strike-Team/Group1_Project/README.md

 Motivation: why are you working on this project?

     1.)
-This project appears managable to the skill levels of the members of the Hooli Strike Team.
+The project accommodates the varied skill sets and experience levels of the Hooli Strike Team.
+        It also offers ample opportunity for team members to expand their programming knowledge.

     2.)
-Logic games are difficult to learn on your own.
-Computer assisted learning technologies can help users improve their skills in Sudoku or Chess and help them track their learning achievements using specialized tools.
+Logic games such as Sudoku and Chess are difficult to master on one’s own.
+Computer-assisted learning technologies help users to improve their problem-solving abilities and use specialized tools to provide them with instant feedback, progress tracking, and achievement features.

-      Suggestions (Tory):

-      1.)
-Personal growth and impact: the project offers ample opportunity for team members with varying levels of experience to make meaningful contributions to the product.
-Additionally, the challenge of designing a web application that is as enjoyable as it is effective at teaching complex concepts supports the team members in honing their development skills.

-      2.)
-Integration of education and enjoyment: logic games are a long-standing and widespread pastime.
-The project leverages their popularity for educational and entertainment purposes by providing users with an engaging way to enhance their problem-solving abilities.

-      3.)
-Empowering learning through technology: computer-assisted learning lessens the burden on users of managing their individual paths to mastery.
-Access to instant feedback, progress tracking features, and achievements encourages desired behaviors from users by making them more meaningful and rewarding.

 Risks to project completion; possibly including new language or working environment no prior experience working with these team members, lack of some needed resources, etc: